japhero/ObsidianMain/Areas/Sat Prep/Math/Geometry and trigonometry.md

 - **Congruent** angels are angles that have the exact same measurement
 - **Corresponding** angles are always equal but indicate that because of some symmetry such as parallel lines they correspond to be equal.

+**Solving**
+- If you are given the side lengths use them to see what angles corrospond as the side opposite from corrosponding angles is allways the same length at least for similar triangles.

 ## Right triangles
 - [[Pythagoras theorem]]